-5 Facts to Keep You Healthy This Winter
+5 Facts for Staying Healthy in Winter

 1. Most of the body's heat is lost through the head.

-You do lose heat through your head but any body part that is not covered will lose heat.
+You do lose heat through your head, but any body part that is not covered will lose heat.
 According to some research, people will not lose more than 10% of their body heat through the head.

 Wearing a hat when you go outside is always a good idea when it is cold.
-The hat will help you to stay warm but it will not provide sufficient protection.
+The hat will help you to stay warm, but it will not provide sufficient protection.
 Consider your clothing from head to toe.

 2. Green mucus means bacterial infection

 This is also a myth.
 If you cough up green mucus, you might be surprised to know that it is not abnormal.
 The fact that the mucus is green means that the illness you do have is losing its grip.

 If you cough up yellow mucus, on the other hand, your body is still fighting the illness that is making you sick.
 Clear mucus is seen when the illness is just getting started.

 3. You get the flu from the flu shot

 Since there is no live virus in a flu shot, it is not possible for it to give you the flu.
 If you experience flu-like symptoms, that's simply your immune system being activated.
 Many of the symptoms we associate with being sick are not triggered by the virus itself, but by our immune response.